-We’re surrounded by signs, signals, and portents, yet drowning in a sea of information.
+We’re surrounded by signs, signals, and portents, and drowning in a sea of information.

 Understanding how we form our beliefs about the world helps us make better decisions and live better lives.